 Tanzania weather is one of those things you need to know while planning a trip to this beautiful East African country.
 Tanzania enjoys a pleasant tropical climate.
 There are however wide climatic variations due to altitude.
 The average temperatures in the more mountainous regions is lower than those in the low lands.
 Tanzania weather is however pleasant throughout the year – there is nothing extreme.

 Tanzania is so close to the equator to experience a real summer and winter.
 We have dry and wet seasons instead.
+The seasons you need to pay attention to are determined by the long and short rains.

 Seasons of Long and Short Rains